 Luncheon Plenary: Tim Bradley, Minister-Counsellor of Industry, Science and Education in the Embassy of Australia focusing on the value and promotion of global competence as an economic engine

 Keynote Speaker: Christi Hunter, President of Global Competence Associates focusing on research defining and evaluating global competence

-The conference is scheduled for Friday, April 26, 2019, which was declared Maryland’s International Education Day by Governor Larry Hogan in 2018.
-The event will take place from 10 a.m. to 4 p.m. at Montgomery College Germantown.
+The conference was held Friday, April 26, 2019, which was declared Maryland’s International Education Day by Governor Larry Hogan in 2018.